-Others say doctors say these drugs don’t actually work well at all.
+Others say doctors say these drugs don’t work all that well at all.
 They don’t agree with the current push for statins for primary prevention of CVD.
 They say that’s just “statin insanity”.

 The push comes in revised US guidelines the American Heart Association (AHA) and American College of Cardiology (ACC) introduced in late 2013.
 The guidelines dropped the 10-year CVD risk threshold to treat from 10% to 7.5%.
-In the UK in 2014, the National Institute for Clinical Excellence (NICE) issued guidelines dropping the risk to 10%.
+In the UK in 2014, Oxford University professor Rory Collins and the National Institute for Clinical Excellence (NICE) have issued guidelines dropping the risk to 10%.

-In the US alone, at least about 25 million people take statins.
-Guidelines could mean 10 million more on statins (some say the figure is closer to 30 million) including children.
+In the US alone, about 25 million people take statins.
+Guidelines could mean 10 million more on statins (some say the figure is closer to 30 million) including children, say the experts.
 In Britain, around 8 million people are on statins.
 If doctors follow NICE guidelines, another 5 million will be taking the drugs.

 That’s an awful lot of people on statins, And an awful lot of money going into the coffers of drug makers that have already made billions.

-Doctors opposed to statins for primary prevention say:
+Doctors opposed to statins for primary prevention say that: